bwsw/sj-platform/contrib/examples/pingstation/README.md

 As you can see, the data come in input module through pipeline of fping and netcat.
-Then the input module parses ICMP echo responses (select IP and response time) and ICMP unreachable responses (select only IP) and puts parsed data into echo-response stream and unreachable-response stream respectively.
+Then the input module parses ICMP echo responses (select IP and response time) and ICMP unreachable responses (select only IP) and puts parsed data into 'echo-response' stream and 'unreachable-response' stream respectively.
-After that the process module aggregates response time and total amount of echo/unreachable responses by IP by 1 minute and sends aggregated data to echo-response-1m.
+After that the process module aggregates response time and total amount of echo/unreachable responses by IP by 1 minute and sends aggregated data to 'echo-response-1m' stream.
-And finally the output module just displace aggregated data from echo-response-1m to Elasticsearch.
+And finally the output module just displace aggregated data from 'echo-response-1m' to Elasticsearch.

 ## Table of contents